gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the <a href="userguide/software_model.html#model-dsl">model DSL</a> user guide section for more details and examples.

-### Convenient configuration of scalar properties from Groovy
+#### Convenient configuration of scalar properties

-The Groovy DSL for configuring model nodes now supports automatic conversions of types for scalar types, making it very easy to use one type for another.
+The model DSL now supports automatic conversions between various scalar types, making it very easy to use one type for another.
 In particular, you can use a `String` wherever a scalar type is expected.
 For example:

     enum FailType {
        FAIL_BUILD,